 It is also essential to consider that puppies need more energy because they have to gain weight until they reach the size they will be as adults.

-“Adult” foods often have a lower energy density than “puppy” foods, i.e. they contain less energy at the exact dosage, which means that the puppy would have to ingest a large amount of adult food to be complete, certainly more than the amount indicated on the package label, based on its weight.
+“Adult” foods often have a lower energy density than “puppy” foods, i.e., they contain less energy at the exact dosage.
+This means that the puppy would have to ingest a large amount of adult food to be complete, certainly more than the amount indicated on the package label, based on weight.
 Hence, there is a risk of underfeeding our puppy.

 Conversely, suppose the dosage is increased so that he can satiate himself.
 In that case, too high levels of some nutrients, such as calcium, can be taken by the doggy, which, if overdosed or vice versa (underdosed), can adversely affect bone development.

-I just got a puppy from a breeder and want to change its diet.
-How should I do it?
+I just bought a puppy from a breeder and want to change its diet.
+How should I go about doing this?

 An abrupt change in diet can cause gastrointestinal upset for your puppy, so it is best to introduce the new food gradually.
 The transition duration can vary and should be moderated according to the dog, but about a week is usually necessary.

-If possible, it would be best not to change your puppy’s diet immediately after you get him but to wait a few weeks so that he can cope with one change at a time since he has already been removed from his mom.
+If possible, do not change your puppy’s diet immediately after you get him.
+Wait a few weeks so that he can cope with one change at a time, as he has already been removed from his mom.

 How do I choose the correct dosage?

-In addition to choosing the right food, quantity also plays a key role: we must know that the weight a dog will be able to reach as an adult is programmed by his genetics: in practice if you feed him more, he will not grow more than his genetics predicted, but will only do so faster.
+In addition to choosing the right food, quantity plays a key role.
+We must know that a dog's ability to reach a certain weight as an adult is programmed by genetics.
+In practice, if you feed him more, he will not grow more than his genetics predicted, but he will only do so faster.

 We wrote an article about how much I should feed my dog on this subject.